 Family Psychologist Corinne Sweet highlights that “one of the most powerful antidotes to sickness developing further, is parental care and concern.”

-Vicks have come up with some tricks to keep the children entertained, you can check out the #VicksTricks on YouTube
+Vicks has come up with some tricks to keep the children entertained, you can check out the #VicksTricks on YouTube

 This post is an entry for the #VicksTricks campaign